Interview with Mike Dixon

 Portrait of DC by Mike Willard

 view on his website

-Mike's pen name as an artist is
+Mike's artist name is

 This was an interview that's

 really more of a conversation done sometime around mid 1994 I

 guess.
 It was transcribed by Elizabeth Tuomi sometime back then

 and edited by me 5/31/10 - DC

 Mike did the cloud paintings at

 Greens restaurant and the fly for Zen Mind, Beginner's Mind.